Dirty Down Patina vs Green Stuff World patinas

 • Cons

-Green Stuff World patinas are relatively new additions to the catalog and do not yet have the long-standing reputation and recognition that Dirty Down has earned over many years in the industry.
-Like Dirty Down products, because they reactivate with water, they require a protective varnish layer to make the effect durable and prevent it from being lost through handling or over time.
-Since they are acrylic products, the effect may not perform as well on certain non-modeling surfaces, especially highly porous ones.
+Green Stuff World’s patinas are a recent addition to their catalog and do not yet have the track record and recognition that Dirty Down’s products have earned over their many years in the industry.
+Like Dirty Down’s products, since they are activated by water, they will need a coat of varnish to make the effect last and prevent it from wearing off when touched or over time.
+Since it is an acrylic product, the effect may not look good on some surfaces outside of model making, especially on more porous ones.

 How to Use Dirty Down and Green Stuff World Patinas